Skip to content

 Subscribe to Youtube See all videos

-Since there’s caffeine in green tea, many believe that it's dehydrating.
-But does green tea really make you dehydrated?
+Since there’s caffeine in green tea, many believe that it’s dehydrating.
+But does green tea really make you dehydrated, or does tea dehydrate you at all?
 Or is this just a common misconception?
-That's what we'll talk about in today's post.
+That’s what we’ll talk about in today’s post.

 First, let’s go to the root of the rumor to figure out how it got started.
 Most people assume drinks with caffeine automatically cause dehydration because of their diuretic effect.
 With that in mind, it’s easy to see why so many people wonder if green tea dehydrates them.